Time to merge is the average time in hours between when pull requests are created and when they are merged, rounded to the nearest tenth of an hour.

-A pull request is counted toward Time to merge as long as it is merged.
-It does not matter whether it’s merged from one feature branch to another or is merged into the main branch.
+A pull request is counted toward Time to merge if it is merged.
+It doesn't matter whether it’s merged from one feature branch to another or is merged into the main branch.

-Pull requests are not counted toward Time to merge if:
+Pull requests aren't counted toward Time to merge if they're:

 Note: User view rights and permissions also impact how specific users will see Time to merge.